You are hereSingapore F1 Grand Prix Weekend Break

 To pass the day before the night race/practice sessions you can visit some of Singapore world renown art centres such as Singapore Art Museum (SAM) and Asian Civilizations Museum with a collection of ancient Asian art and artefacts from India, Middle East, China and Southeast Asia.
 Located on the Bay is Esplande – Theatres On The Bay, Singapore’s version of Lincoln Center showcases Western and Asian music, drama, dance and comedy along with Southeast Asia’s largest art Library.

-Why not fly there in style on the new Airbus A380 – the world’s biggest passenger jet.
+Why not fly there in style on the Airbus A380 – the world’s biggest passenger jet.
 You have to option of three classes: first class private with full size beds and desks, business with seats that fold flat, and economy with the usual.